Better Care Fund

 BCF implementation 2016/17

-The Department of Health and Deparment for Communities and Local Government have published a policy framework for the implementation of the Better Care Fund in 2016/17.
+The Ministry of Housing, Communities & Local Government (formerly DCLG) have published a policy framework for the implementation of the Better Care Fund in 2016/17.

 It covers such issues as: